SumoLogic/sumologic-documentation/docs/dashboards-new/panels/map-charts.md

 //| topk(3, percentage) group by threatpurpose
 ```

-### Create a Connection map
+### Create a Missile map

-To add a panel with a connection map:
+To add a panel with a missile map:

 1. Create or open a Dashboard (New) and click on **Add Panel > Map**. <br/><img src={useBaseUrl('img/dashboards-new/panels/map-charts/map-panel-option.png')} alt="map-panel-option" style={{border: '1px solid black'}} width="600" />
 1. Type a supported query in the Search box, including all of the required field names and press **Enter** for it to run.